joebew42/ex_chat/README.md

 ### TODO

-- avoid that a subscribed client can subscribe twice
+- avoid that a subscribed client can subscribe twice to the same room
-- think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join to an unexisting chatroom, look at the `ChatRooms.create_and_join_chatroom/3 function)
+- think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join to an unexisting chatroom, look at the `ChatRooms.create_and_join_chatroom/3` function)
+- As a client I want to connect with my username so that other can see the name of the user who send the messages
+- handle the welcome message in the `ChatRoom` itself and not in the `chatroom_websocket_handler`
 - promote the `ChatRooms` to be a `Supervisor` instead of being a `GenServer`
-- handle the welcome message in the `ChatRoom` itself and not in the `chatroom_websocket_handler`
-- improve the way we make assertion on received messages (e.g. assert_receive wants pattern match and not functions or variables)
 - think to rename the websocket endpoint (`ws://localhost:4000/room`)
 - leave the chatroom when a ws handler terminate
+- improve the way we make assertion on received messages (e.g. assert_receive wants pattern match and not functions or variables)
 - try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)

 ### DONE